kunlei/klian-site-hugo/content/page/book-list.md

 23. Someday is not a day in the week
 24. Anonymous
 25. Limitless mind: learn, lead and live without barriers
+26. No Hard Feelings: The Secret Power of Embracing Emotions at Work *by Liz Fosslien and West Duffy, Mollie*